dankovacek/flood_frequency/README.md

 4. Activate the development environment
     >`source env/bin/activate`

-5. Install the required packages (listed above)
+5. Install the required packages (or use Conda and install the dependencies listed above)
     >`pip install -r requirements.txt`

 6. Download the hydat database file from EC.